 The G-PCGM offers a well-developed support service for groups of actors who are entrusted with the establishment of a Public Corporate Governance Code or the evaluation of an existing Public Corporate Governance Code in public authorities and SOEs.
 For the G-PCGM, the term "model" can be understood in the sense of a guideline, template or as a manual and "instrument box".
-The G-PCGM is not intended as a replacement for the Public Corporate Governance Code of a public authority, which is developed locally by the relevant political body (e.g. city council, state parliament).
+The G-PCGM is not intended as a replacement for the Public Corporate Governance Code of a public authority, which is developed locally by the relevant political body (e.g., city council, state parliament).
 Rather, it serves as systematically developed support for the development or revision of a Public Corporate Governance Code that is perceived as situational for the respective public authority.
-The G-PCGM can be used specifically for comparisons and as a basis for discussion in the joint development of regulations locally in the respective public authorities.